Cantera/cantera-website/pages/compiling/installation-reqs.rst

 * If you want to build the Matlab toolbox and you have a 64-bit copy of Windows, by default you will be using a 64-bit copy of Matlab, and therefore you need to compile Cantera in 64-bit mode.
 For simplicity, it is highly recommended that you use a 64-bit version of Python to handle this automatically.
-Note that the default download from the Python website (https://www.python.org) is for a 32-bit installer, and you will need to select the 64-bit installer specifically.

 * It is generally helpful to have SCons and Python in your ``PATH`` environment variable.
 This can be done by checking the appropriate box during the